AryaD-ece/analog-spwm-generator-opamps/README.md

 ## Overview

-This project demonstrates the generation of **SPWM (Sinusoidal Pulse Width Modulation)** using purely analog circuits without any microcontrollers or digital control.
+This project demonstrates SPWM generation using purely analog circuits, without any microcontrollers or digital control.

 A low-frequency sinusoidal reference signal is compared with a high-frequency triangular carrier to generate a PWM signal whose duty cycle follows the instantaneous amplitude of the sine wave.

 This technique is fundamental in **Power Electronics**, with applications in:

-- Inverters
+- Power Inverters
-- Motor drives
+- Motor Drives
-- Class-D amplifiers
+- Class-D Audio Amplifiers

 ---